diogenes-moreira/distributed-cache/README.md

 		println(value.(string))
 	}

+	//In addition hoy can set a function to be called when the key is not found in the cache cache.Filler = func(key string) (interface{}, error) {
+        return "value",nil
+    }

 	// LRU Cache Extend the Cache struct and limit the number of entries to 10. lruCache := distributed_cache.NewLRUCache("lru", ":12345", 10)
 	lruCache.Set("key", "value")